 The retrospective use of health and social care services in the three-month periods prior to baseline and three-, six- and 12-month follow-ups was recorded using an adapted version of the CSRI, which has been used extensively in mental health care research.69 Patients reported whether they had used specific services in hospital (psychiatric and general medical inpatient and outpatient) or the community (GPs, community mental health nurses, social workers, psychiatrists, practice nurses, dentists, and other services).
 Use of medication and the number of hours per week of care provided in specific areas by family and/or friends because of the participant’s health problems were also reported.

 The extra cost associated with the intervention amounted to specific staff training and the use of the computer equipment.
 The cost of these per participant in the intervention arm was calculated at £109.
-The TAU group also received some use of the computer equipment but because this was intended to control for this non-specific effect, we did not include the cost of this in the analyses.
+The treatment as usual group also received some use of the computer equipment but because this was intended to control for this non-specific effect, we did not include the cost of this in the analyses.

 Service use measured with the CSRI was combined with relevant unit costs2, 3 and summed to derive total costs.
 Informal carers are not paid for their support to patients but there is still a value to this time.
 The cost of this unpaid care was estimated using the average national wage of £15.11 per hour.
 Total health costs over the follow-up period were estimated by adding costs at three, six and 12 months and by adding the average of the latter two (given that no nine-month follow-up was conducted).